EinKeks/ws-client-examples/README.md

 To subscribe send this message:

     {
         "Subscribe": {
             "channelType": "ticker",
             "symbol": "BTC/USD",
             "frequency": 2.0
         }
     }

 where

+`channelType` - constant "ticker";

-channelType - constant "ticker" symbol - currency pair to subscribe frequency - optional parameter.
+`symbol` - currency pair you are intrested in;

+`frequency` - optional parameter.
 When omitted, you wil get all ticker changes.
-When given, send rate will bi limited to one message per <frequency> seconds.
-Minimal frequency is 0.1.
+When given, send rate will be limited to one message per `frequency` seconds.
+Minimal `frequency` is 0.1.

 Upon subscribing you will get an answer with channelId: